-At the Hanoi delegation, General Secretary To Lam, in his speech, clearly stated that the policy of streamlining the apparatus has been agreed upon and supported by the people, agencies, and the National Assembly, and will be implemented quickly.
+At the Hanoi delegation, General Secretary To Lam, in his speech, clearly stated the policy of streamlining the apparatus, which was agreed upon and supported by the people, agencies, and the National Assembly, and was quickly implemented.
 This is a very correct policy, not only to "save money" but most importantly to improve the efficiency, effectiveness, and efficiency of the state apparatus, leading to the development of the country.

-According to the General Secretary, "if it is not ripe, there are many different moods and opinions, it is not certain that it can be implemented, because when there is disagreement and lack of unity, it is very difficult to implement".
-However, in reality, the people are very supportive.
+According to the General Secretary, "if it is not ripe, with many different moods and opinions, it is not certain that it can be implemented, because when there is disagreement and lack of unity, it is very difficult to implement."
+However, in reality, the people are very sympathetic.

 2ba79d5bfb3a45641c2b.jpg